 Coming together for immigrant inclusion

-The TRIEC Immigrant Inclusion Summit brings together TRIEC’s partners and champions to celebrate shared achievements from the previous year and start conversations around immigrant employment and advancement.
+The TRIEC Immigrant Inclusion Summit brings together TRIEC’s partners and champions to reflect and celebrate shared achievements from the previous year and start conversations around immigrant employment and advancement.

 Learning from the latest research and insights